-Editing all position descriptions to best reflect the needs of our community and ensure inclusivity.
+Editing all position descriptions to best reflect the needs of our community and ensure increased access and inclusivity.

 Listing the type of trail surface we host programs at on our website so that differently-abled folks can research these spaces before heading to programs.

 Working to build partnerships with community organizations and businesses that serve a wide variety of constituencies.
-If you want to connect with us, contact Chantel Dominguez at .
+If you want to connect with us, contact Heidi Anderson at email@example.com

-Educating participants about the indigenous communities that have called this region home for thousands of years.
+Educating participants about the indigenous communities that are the original stewards of this land and have called this region home since time immemorial.

 You do not have, nor have you ever had, to be a citizen to participate in science, attend our programs, or share your story.
-We aim to stop using the phrase citizen science and instead say community science to make this abundantly clear.
+We have stopped using the phrase citizen science and instead say community science to make this abundantly clear.

 Revising our employee, volunteer, and AmeriCorps handbook to go above and beyond federal discrimination and harassment laws.
 No matter who you are or where you come from, you deserve to feel safe and included.

-Inviting our team to use their personal pronouns so others may feel safe to do so.
+Inviting our team to use their personal pronouns and include them in their team bios, email signatures, and name tags, so others may feel safe to do so as well.

 Working with consulting groups and governing bodies to provide our team with a variety of diversity, equity, and inclusion trainings.